 - Warren is fifth in the endorsement primary, behind Biden, Harris, Cory Booker and Amy Klobuchar — although she is probably more acceptable to the party establishment than Sanders.

 - She has low support from black voters.
 Luckily for Warren, Iowa and New Hampshire, the first two primary states, are disproportionately white.
-But half the Democratic electorate in South Carolina is African American.
+But half the Democratic electorate in South Carolina, the fourth state to vote, is African American.
 Reporting from Politico and the Los Angeles Times suggests Warren is making inroads.
-She has to.
+She needs to.

 - Even left-wing commentators characterize Warren’s immigration plan as “open borders”.